Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_tools/draconic_bow_a8440.md

 §6Explosion Power
 Allows you to make your arrow explosive.
-Max power is equivalent to TNT.
+Max power is equivalent to TNT.

 §6Arrow of Draconic Fire
 Switch to firing an arrow composed of pure Draconic energy!